 She said about yesterday’s outage that left Instagram, Facebook, Messenger, and Whatsapp down for more than five hours, “Facebook wasn’t used to deepen divides, destabilize democracies, and make young girls and women feel bad about their bodies.”

 Facebook’s vice president of infrastructure, Santosh Janardhan, said on Tuesday that the outage was “caused not by malicious activity, but an error of our own making.”

-Subcommittee Chairman Michael Blumenthal, D-Conn., argued that Facebook’s business practices will “haunt a generation,” before singling out CEO Mark Zuckerberg as culpable.
+Subcommittee Chairman Richard Blumenthal, D-Conn., argued that Facebook’s business practices will “haunt a generation,” before singling out CEO Mark Zuckerberg as culpable.